pysys-test/pysys-test/docs/pysys/BaseTest.rst

   that would make the results meaningless.

-- ``self.isInterruptTerminationInProgress`` *(bool)*: Check this while performing long-running operations to ensure your test exits quickly does not hang if PySys is interrupted (or use `BaseTest.pollWait`).
+- ``self.isInterruptTerminationInProgress`` *(bool)*: Check this while performing long-running operations to ensure your test exits quickly and does not hang if PySys is interrupted (or use `BaseTest.pollWait`).

 - ``self.isCleanupInProgress`` *(bool)*: Check this for advanced cases where you need different behaviour if the current test/runner is performing its post-execution cleanup phase.